Frequently Asked Questions

 • I currently only provide therapy via telehealth.

-• I provide telehealth to clients located in Pennsylvania, New Jersey, and Delaware.
+• I provide telehealth to clients located in Pennsylvania and New Jersey.

 GENERAL